Hiatal Hernia Surgery New York

 Hiatal Hernia Treatment

-Standalone hiatal hernia surgery is a straightforward procedure and patients are usually able to go home after a one day stay in the hospital.
+Standalone hiatal hernia surgery is a straightforward procedure and patients are usually able to go home the next day.
 Patients can often return to their usual schedules within a week, though heavy lifting and other strenuous activity should be avoided until cleared by our office.